S V B T E R R A N E A

 ![]() |

 Photo 1 shows the vault of the main central corridor, that also appears in 2.
-One can see the partial reconstruction of the arena floor, made of wood.
-The walls of the underground are very well preserved, as they had filled up with earth since the V-VI century AD, probably due to the obstruction of the drains.
-They were buried until the end of the XIX century, when they were brought to light again with a lot of effort.
+The walls are very well preserved, as this place some time in the V-VI centuries AD was filled up with earth, probably also due to the obstruction of the drains.
+The structures remained thus buried until the end of the XIX century, when they were brought to light again, after a long fight against the water.

 ![]() |